svlada/springboot-security-jwt/etc/blog.md

 **Ajax authentication response example**

-If client supplied credentials are valid, Authentication API will send HTTP response with the following details:
+If client supplied credentials are valid, Authentication API will reply with HTTP response including the following details:

 1. HTTP status "200 OK"
-2. JWT Access token and Refresh token are included in response body.
+2. Signed JWT Access and Refresh tokens are included in the response body.

 **JWT Access token** - it will be used to authenticate against protected API resources.
 It must be set in "X-Authorization" header.
 **JWT Refresh token** - it will be used to acquire new Access Token.
 Following API endpoint ```/api/auth/token``` is handling refresh token.

 Raw HTTP Response:

 ```
 {
   "token": "eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJzdmxhZGFAZ21haWwuY29tIiwic2NvcGVzIjpbIlJPTEVfQURNSU4iLCJST0xFX1BSRU1JVU1fTUVNQkVSIl0sImlzcyI6Imh0dHA6Ly9zdmxhZGEuY29tIiwiaWF0IjoxNDcyMDMzMzA4LCJleHAiOjE0NzIwMzQyMDh9.41rxtplFRw55ffqcw1Fhy2pnxggssdWUU8CDOherC0Kw4sgt3-rw_mPSWSgQgsR0NLndFcMPh7LSQt5mkYqROQ",